 - The centroid of a triangle is located at the intersecting point of all three medians of a triangle

-- The centroid is positioned in the inside of a triangle
+- The centroid is positioned inside a triangle

 - At the point of intersection (centroid), each median in a triangle is divided in the ratio of 2: 1